httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 User agents choose what Client Hints to send in a request based on their default settings, user configuration, and server preferences expressed in `Accept-CH`.
 The user agent and server can use an opt-in mechanism outlined below to negotiate which header fields need to be sent to allow for efficient content adaption, and optionally use additional mechanisms (e.g., as outlined in {{CLIENT-HINTS-INFRASTRUCTURE}}) to negotiate delegation policies that control access of third parties to those same header fields.
-Without such an opt-in, user agents SHOULD NOT send hints that are not listed in the low-entropy hint table at {{CLIENT-HINTS-INFRASTRUCTURE}}.
+User agents SHOULD require an opt-in to send any hints that are not listed in the low-entropy hint table at {{CLIENT-HINTS-INFRASTRUCTURE}}.

 Implementers need to be aware of the fingerprinting implications when implementing support for Client Hints, and follow the considerations outlined in the <xref target="security-considerations">Security Considerations</xref> section of this document.